Not a super long article today, just giving an update on our Dynatrac ProGrip brake upgrade. First a little history.

 We have a set of the TeraFlex Big Rotors on our 2 door JK.
 The price is slightly less at $821 for the slotted rotor kit with the main difference the TeraFlex kit doesn’t come with brake pads.
 Depending on what brake pads you buy the price for the TeraFlex setup is a little less or a little more money.

 There are some pros and cons to each setup.

 The TeraFlex kit has two sets of stud holes drilled and the rotor has quite a low of rotational slop because the holes are oversized.
 It does not affect brake performance as both kits had the same stopping distance in testing.

 The Dynatrac ProGrip is hampered by the terrible brake pads.
 They initially feel great but the extremely dirty and rapid wear is hard to stomach for brakes costing this much.

 At the end of the day, it would be hard to pick between the two kits and we will have a full review of the TeraFlex setup in the coming weeks to show what we mean.

 If I really had to pick right this second I prefer the rotor fitment of the Dynatrac system.
 The slop that is present in the TeraFlex rotors does not seem to adversely affect the performance, but mentally I think about it.
 I worry about long term stress on the wheel studs.
 It’s mostly irrational but I have to pick something to differentiate the kits.

 On the flip side, I do wish the Dynatrac kit did come with brake pads.
 Selecting your own material preference is great and the Dynatrac provided pads are terrible.

 As an added bonus I wanted to talk about the brake pads I just installed.
 I used the new ceramic max brake pads from Autozone and unless they wear poorly I made a great choice.
 At roughly $50 per axle they are quiet, clean, and provide excellent pedal feel and performance.
-This is the brake pad the kit shuold come with if Dynatrac want to provide one.
+This is the brake pad the kit should come with if Dynatrac really wants to provide one.